aimeele97/US_housing_price_analysis/README.md

 ## 1. Business Problem Overview

 ### 1.1 Objective
-The objective of this study is to analyze trends in the housing market, focusing on the variation in market rents, housing unit values, and predictive modeling for future trends.
-The uses historical housing data to provide insights on market dynamics over time, with the aim to inform policy decisions and market strategies.
+Analyze trends in the housing market, with a particular focus on variations in market values, occupancy status, fair market rents, and single-family homes.
+Using historical housing data, the project aims to provide insights into market dynamics over time.
+The goal is to identify the most important variables that influence housing prices and to develop a regression model that can predict current and future housing market values in the United States.

 ### 1.2 Scope and Data Description
 The datasets are collected from the **Housing Affordability Data System (HADS)** provided by the U.S. Department of Housing and Urban Development.
 The dataset includes five key years (2005, 2007, 2009, 2011, and 2013) with each file containing data for two years.
-Key housing-related variables include market value, rent prices, household income, number of rooms, and occupancy status, among others.
+Key housing-related variables include market value, rent prices, household income, number of rooms, and occupancy status.

----

-## 2. Problem Statement
+### 1.3 Problem Statement

-### 2.1 Market Rent Analysis Across Years
-This study examines the differences in market rents over the years to understand how housing affordability has evolved.
-By analyzing the **Fair Market Rent (FMR)** for different years, we aim to uncover trends and patterns that impact housing affordability.

-### 2.2 Hypothesis Testing for Market Value Differences
-We will conduct hypothesis tests to determine if there are statistically significant differences in market values across various years, particularly focusing on occupied versus vacant housing units.
-This is done through **t-tests** to compare market values between two groups.

-### 2.3 Predicting Housing Market Values Using Regression
+- Analyze the differences in housing market values between occupied and vacant housing units across five years.
+- Perform a paired t-test comparison to examine how market rents (`FMK` variable) have varied over the past five years.
-A regression model will be used to predict housing market values for the year 2013, based on a set of independent variables such as location, size, and type of structure.
-This will allow us to understand the factors that drive housing market prices.
+- Train a regression model to predict the housing market values for the year 2013.

-### 2.4 Forecasting Future Housing Values Using Regression
-Lastly, we aim to forecast housing values for the upcoming years using the same regression techniques, adjusting for potential market changes.
+- Develop a separate model to forecast housing market values for the following year (2014).

----

 ## 3. Data Collection and Preprocessing